 , Anti Heroes

 , and bad guys.
 See Villains Act, Heroes React

 The good guys have to wait until the bad guys do something bad

 .
-And, since the good guys are usually closer to human than deity on the sliding scale of superpower, A Million Is a Statistic
+And, since the good guys are usually closer to human than deity on the sliding scale of superpower, A Million is a Statistic

 still applies.
 (It may apply less, but it does still apply.)
 But if the bad guys attack something that the good guys are responsible for — from mandate, from their morality code, or because they truly love them — then the good guys can move in to smack down the bad guys.
+(It can also justify